G.I. Joe (comic books): G.I. Joe: Sigma 6

 G.I.
 Joe: Sigma 6 was a six-issue mini-series written for a younger audience, based on the toyline and animated TV series of the same name.
 While the series was out of continuity with the main comic universe, the characters are largely the same: Hawk is the commanding officer, Duke is the field leader, and there is a connection between the ninjas Snake Eyes and Storm Shadow.
 A trade paperback collected all six issues in October 2006.

 IDW Publishing

 After Devil's Due lost the G.I.
 Joe comics license in January 2008, the license was given to IDW Publishing, which was officially announced on May 29.
 IDW's G.I.
 Joe series is a complete reboot of the property, ignoring the continuity from the Marvel and Devil's Due incarnations of the comic.
-They will lose the right to publish G.I Joe comics by the end of 2022.
+They lost the right to publish G.I Joe comics at the end of 2022.